 Health care administrators and managers can work anywhere from hospitals to clinics, private practices, and nursing homes, among other environments.
 Administrators and managers are tasked with improving health care services and efficiency within their facilities.
 Responsibilities can range depending on the position but involve elements of budgeting, planning, overseeing systems, maintaining community outreach and recruiting and managing personnel.
-Salaries for mid to top-level administrators and managers in health care run an average between $62,170 and $104,120, based on facility size according to the U.S. Bureau of Labor Statistics.
+Mid to top-level administrators and managers in health care earn an estimated $88,580, based on facility size according to the U.S. Bureau of Labor Statistics.

 The health care informatics industry is also expected to grow at an above average rate, according to the U.S. Bureau of Labor Statistics.
 Health care informatics is concerned with the organization, storage and maintenance associated with medical data and knowledge, such as patient records.
 Jobs can be quite technical, like health care information security manager, responsible for implementing and maintaining the technical mechanisms needed to ensure data confidentiality, or more people-oriented, like clinical information manager, responsible for project management and communication with everyone from clinicians to information specialists.
-Similar to careers in administration and public health, health informatics salaries fall into a wide range, but starting salaries are often between $40,000 and $50,000.
+Similar to careers in administration and public health, health informatics salaries fall into a wide range, but average salary is $34,160 according to the U.S. Bureau of Labor Statistics.